Blow the Whistle against Fraud

-Our firm values whistleblowers and qui tam cases.
-The head of our firm, Jason T. Brown, was a former FBI Special Agent who passionately fought corruption when he was with the government, and now as a private attorney zealously fights for those who want to champion the cause of eliminating fraud, waste and abuse of resources.
-We’re available to discuss your case 24/7 and can schedule time after hours or during the weekends when it’s convenient for you.
-The call is free and confidential and our firm is only paid if we win your case.
+Our firm values you as a whistleblowers and the courage it takes.
+The head of our firm, Jason T. Brown, was a former FBI Special Agent who passionately fought corruption when he was with the government.
+Now as a private attorney he and the qui tam team zealously fight for those who want to champion the cause of eliminating fraud, waste and abuse and holding those accountable.
+We’re available to discuss your case 24/7 and we can schedule time after hours or during the weekends when it’s most convenient for you.
+The call is free and confidential, and our firm is only paid if we win your case.

 Certain Courts require more detailed information than others.
 Some Courts require a specimen of an illegal billing from start to finish.
 For example, if you know the practice is billing for services not rendered, or upcoding, or performing unnecessary services then to establish that case you may need to show the billing records and medical records that patient John Doe is a Medicare recipient who came in for a knee contusion and after a brief examination the practice fraudulently billed Doe for everything any anything wholly unrelated to the visit.
 This creates a tension, as you are not authorized to take record you wouldn’t ordinarily have access to, but should make copies of records that you have access to that show the fraud.
 Please do not rely on this paragraph for anything.
 You should retain a qui tam lawyer before engaging in the process of record copying to ensure you are in compliance with the law.